-Traditional Scholarship Adult Learner Scholarship College Savings Match Program Postsecondary Institution Type KCS Postsecondary Network Institutions KCS Postsecondary Network Institutions KCS Postsecondary Network Institutions Application Date 11 th grade of high school Spring before awarded for fall 9th grade of high school Date When Student Starts at Postsecondary Institution Fall term immediately following senior year of high school Fall term immediately following award of the scholarship Fall term immediately following senior year of high school Minimum Enrollment Full-time Part- or Full-time Full-time Status and Minimum Number of Credit Hours to be Completed Minimum of 12 credit hours per semester and 24 credit hours per year Minimum of 6 credit hours per semester and 12 credit hours per year Minimum of 12 credit hours per semester and 24 credit hours per year
+Traditional Scholarship Adult Learner Scholarship College Savings Match Program Postsecondary KCS Postsecondary Network Institutions KCS Postsecondary Network Institutions KCS Postsecondary Network Institutions Institution Type Application Date 11 th grade of high school Spring before awarded for fall 9 th grade of high school Date When Student Fall term immediately following senior Fall term immediately following award of Fall term immediately following senior Starts at Postsecondary year of high school the scholarship year of high school Institution Minimum Enrollment Full-time Part- or Full-time Full-time Status and Minimum Minimum of 12 credit hours per semester Minimum of 6 credit hours per semester Minimum of 12 credit hours per semester Number of Credit Hours and 24 credit hours per year and 12 credit hours per year if part-time and 24 credit hours per year to be Completed Minimum of 12 credit hours per semester and 24 credit hours per year

 The following guidelines outline how awarded scholarship funds must, may, and may not be used.
-Note that these guidelines refer only to funds received through the KCS scholarship and do not apply to funds accumulated in the 529 college savings account itself.
+Note that the guidelines above refer only to funds received through the KCS scholarship and the match and incentive program and do not apply to funds accumulated in the 529 college savings account.